thevalencyproject/valency-exchange-app/README.md

 # valency-exchange-app
 Contains the flutter code for the Android and IOS versions of the Valency Exchange.
+Also contains the mockups that have been designedin Figma.

-Mockups are done in Figma, and will be converted into mockups using Figma -> Flutter Converters
+Figma designs are to be converted into mockups using Figma -> Flutter Converters.
+This flutter code will then be linked with the backend.